praveeenyalla/PortfolioWebsite-1/README.md

 ## 🌟 Overview

-This is a modern, responsive portfolio website for **NAGA PRAVEEN YALLA**, a professional data analyst and technology enthusiast.
+This is a modern, responsive portfolio website for **NAGA PRAVEEN YALLA**, a professional data scientist and technology enthusiast.
 The website showcases skills, experience, projects, and provides a comprehensive overview of professional capabilities.
 Built with cutting-edge web technologies, it serves as a digital resume and professional presence online.

 **Live Website:** [yallanagapraveen.info](https://yallanagapraveen.info)